Timaru: Public libraries

 The Timaru District Library has branches situated in Timaru, Temuka and Geraldine.

 The first Reading Room was opened in the School House, Barnard Street in 1862.
 It was open daily from 5.00pm – 10.00pm and on Saturdays 10.00am – 8.00pm.
 English and Colonial Newspapers were provided and a selection of Library Books for the use by members.
 In 1870 the Mechanics Institute was created by an addition on an existing building and aimed to provide a Library, Reading Room and News Room.

 Timaru Public Library was officially opened in 1909 on the present Timaru District Council site.
 It was a Carnegie library, built with a 3,000 pound grant from Andrew Carnegie of New York – the condition under which the money was given was that the reading rooms should be open to everyone and that the lending Library should be free to ratepayers of the borough.
 The current library was opened on Sophia Street by the roundabout in 1979.
 It was designed by Miles, Warren and Mahoney.

 Sports

 Sporting venues

-Timaru has a comprehensive range of community sporting facilities designed to international standards for rugby, tennis, yachting, Hardcourt Bike Polo, swimming, netball, motor racing, cricket, golf, hockey, croquet, pistol shooting, trap shooting and bowls.
+Timaru has a comprehensive range of community sporting facilities designed to international standards for rugby, tennis, yachting, Hardcourt Bike Polo, swimming, netball, motor racing, cricket, golf, hockey, croquet, pistol shooting, trap shooting, bowls and horse racing.
 Aorangi Park is Timaru's major sporting venue.
 The Council also operates the CBAY Complex which includes upgrades to the old swimming pool, a restaurant and gym.
 Timaru is also home to the Timaru International Motor Raceway, which is one of only 4 permanent sealed motor racing circuits in the South island.
+Horse races are held at the Phar Lap Raceway.

 Football

 Timaru's main football ground is Sir Basil Arthur Park.
 It has four senior pitches and six junior pitches.
 Football is also played at The Caledonian Grounds, Anzac Square, West End Park, Aorangi Park and Marchwiel Park.
-Clubs include West End AFC, Northern Hearts, Timaru City, Timaru Thistle and Pleasant Point.
+Clubs include Timaru United, Northern Hearts, Timaru Thistle, Temuka United and Pleasant Point.